valaises/pdf-chat/src/evaluation/README.md

 Stages (2, 3, 4) use LLM calls:\
 Whereas Stages (2, 4) may use cheaper models like Gemini-2.0-flash, Stage 3 is needy for a more sophisticated model e.g. Claude 3.7, gpt-4o

-Evaluation MUST be run INSIDE a container where actual Chat-with-pdf server runs.\
-As it inserts data, such as paragraphs and embeddings into DB, which is accessed during Stage 2: Answers Generation,\
-where model makes calls to LLM_ENDPOINT=llmtools, which calls Chat-with-pdf server.

 Currently, only locally stored embeddings are supported: Redis and Milvus, OpenAI's Vector Storage -- not supported.